BindsNET/bindsnet/docs/source/guide.rst

 multiples of :code:`dt`.

-During a simulation step, input to each layer is computed as the sum of all outputs from layers connecting to it (weighted by synapse weights) from the *previous* simulation time step.
+During a simulation step, input to each layer is computed as the sum of all outputs from layers connecting to it (weighted by synapse weights) from the *previous* simulation time step (implemented by the :code:`get_inputs` method of the :py:class:`bindsnet.network.Network` class).
 This model allows us to decouple network components and perform their simulation separately at the temporal granularity of chosen :code:`dt`, interacting only between simulation steps.

 This is a strict departure from the computation of *deep neural networks* (DNNs), in which an ordering of layers is supposed, and layers' activations are computed *in sequence* from the shallowest to the deepest layer in a single time